lingthio/Flask-User-starter-app/README.md

 ## Acknowledgements
 This project used [Flask-User-starter-app](https://github.com/lingthio/Flask-User-starter-app) as a starting point.

-(Please leave this line in your project's README file.
-Thank you.)
+    # Please leave this section in your project's README file.
+Thank you.